syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Interactions.md

 # Stencil interactions in WPF Diagram (SfDiagram)

-Stencil symbols can be select, drag, reorder over stencil control.
+Stencil symbols can be selected, dragged, and reordered over stencil control.

 ## Symbol selection

-Stencil provides support to select single symbol or multiple symbols at a time that can be drag and drop on the diagram surface.
+Stencil provides support to select single symbol or multiple symbols at a time that can be dragged on the diagram surface.

 ### Single selection